- Ages 9+

 History of Science Museum has not told us about their dining options.

-History of Science Museum has not told us if they are fully wheelchair friendly.
+No, History of Science Museum is not wheelchair friendly.

-History of Science Museum has not told us if they are fully pushchair friendly.
+No, History of Science Museum have stated they are not pushchair friendly.

 History of Science Museum has not told us if they are dog friendly.